willyfromtheblock/peercoin-seeder-rust/README.md

   - `storage.rs`: Manages data storage and retrieval, interfacing with the database.
 - `src/crawler/`: Contains modules related to the seed crawler functionalities.
   - `mod.rs`: Aggregates the crawler-related submodules.
-  - `seeder.rs`: Implements the logic for crawling seeds, including fetching and processing seed data.
+  - `crawler.rs`: Implements the logic for crawling seeds, including fetching and processing seed data.

 ## Setup Instructions